Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 There are two types of _Visual Elements_:

    - _Controls_ typically represent user data that the user can interact with;
+     The `taipy` package come with a dedicated set of Taipy GUI controls that let users display and interact with [Taipy Core entities](../../core/entities).
+These controls are listed in the [Core back-end controls](../corelements) section.

    - _Blocks_ let you organize controls (or blocks) in pages to provide the best possible user experience.